afragen/git-updater/README.md

 [szepeviktor](https://github.com/szepeviktor) has created an add-on plugin to GitHub Updater that identifies all plugins with an icon in the plugin view for GitHub or Bitbucket depending upon where they get updates.
 It's very clever.
 <https://github.com/szepeviktor/github-link>

+You can use the [GitHub Updater Additions](https://github.com/afragen/github-updater-additions) plugin to add plugins or themes that don't contain the proper headers via a JSON file.
+They can then be updated with GitHub Updater.

 ### Translations

 * French by